Amazon Delivery Driver VR Demo

 My Role

-Worked with a sound engineer to direct audio and voice production.
+Collaborating with a sound engineer to align emotional tone and delivery

 Process